We made this amazing Tiramisu Cake at our, “Amazing Cake, Bake Club Meeting”, last term. We loved it, so I’m sharing it.

 We got the recipe from a cookbook called “The Italian Baker” by Melissa Forti.
 There’re quite a few good recipes in this one, great addition to any cookbook library.

-- little softened butter, for greasing or use pan release
+- A little-softened butter, for greasing or use pan release

 - 285 g plain flour